Chapter History

 Letitia Coxe and Evan Shelby

-When Letitia Coxe was born in 1727, the Coxe family had been in the New World for 86 years.
+When Letitia Coxe Shelby was born in 1727, the Coxe family had been in the New World for 86 years.
 Letitia's great grandfather, Peter Larsson Cock, was sent as an imprisoned soldier to New Sweden.
 He became a cook on the ship and adopted the surname Kock, which means cook in Swedish.
 Peter was born in 1610 at Bangsta Turinge Parish, Stockholm to Lars Petersson.
 The name had become Coxe by the mid-1700s.

 After becoming a free man, Peter settled on an island at the mouth of the Schuylkill River near Philadelphia, married, and raised 13 children.
 He served as a judge on the court under Governor Rising and he retained this position under Dutch and English rule until he was succeeded by his eldest son Lars.
 Both Peter and Lars were frequently called upon by William Penn's government to act as interpreters and to witness treaties with the Indians of Pennsylvania.
 When Peter died in 1687, his youngest son, Letitia's grandfather, Gabriel Petersson Cock inherited his father's island.